NATO Phonetic Alphabet Free Download

 B and P

-Both are plosive sounds, meaning they are produced by stopping airflow and then releasing it.
+Both are plosive sounds, produced by stopping airflow and releasing it.

-The difference is that B is voiced (vocal cords vibrate), while P is voiceless (vocal cords don’t vibrate).
+B is voiced (vocal cords vibrate), while P is voiceless.

 D and T